johnschimmel/itp-dwd-flask-s3-upload/README.md

 Heroku offers a [lot of different Add-ons](https://addons.heroku.com/) for your apps.
 Many different types of databases, image tools, cache utilities are available from 3rd party companies.
 Many offer a trial plan to test and develop with before you commit to a paid plan.

-MongoLabs offers a [250MB MongoDB instance for free](https://addons.heroku.com/mongolab) (see here) : ) How wonderful.
+MongoLabs offers a [496 MB MongoDB instance for free](https://addons.heroku.com/mongolab) (see here) : ) How wonderful.

 To install the MongoLabs

 * Navigate to the code folder of your app
-* In Terminal, add the MongoLab starter plan
+* In Terminal, add the MongoLab sandbox plan

-		heroku addons:add mongolab:starter
+		heroku addons:add mongolab:sandbox

 This has added MongoLab to your app.